8mecem8/Vanilla-Js-eCommerce/README.md

 <br><br>

-You can use the web application, with visiting the project address ==> https://buyozon-ecommerce-app.herokuapp.com/
+You can use the web application, visiting the project address ==> https://buyozon-ecommerce-app.herokuapp.com/

-Log in | You can register or You can use ==> User Name: test@test.com Password: 12345
+Log in | You can register or You can loging with ==> User Name: test@test.com Password: 12345

-Log in as admin | admin@admin.com password: 12345
+Log in as admin to use Admin Panel | User Name: admin@admin.com Password: 12345

 # Languages and Tools